melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_101/molecular_dynamics_101.md

 Welcome to part 2 of the NAMD tutorial, where you will be using the [molecular visualization program VMD](http://www.ks.uiuc.edu/Research/vmd/) to look at the trajectory data of the ubiquitin protein you generated in part 1 of the tutorial.
 If you haven't already done so, download and install VMD to your local computer (make sure to pick the right flavour: Windows, Mac or Linux).

 > **Tip**: the most confusing part of this exercise seems to be remembering to use the right terminal!
 That is, either one is connected to the cluster, or one is running on your local computer.
 The exercises we just ran were on the cluster.
-That is, a terminal which we used to connect to the **snowy** cluster using the program **ssh**.
+That is, a terminal which we used to connect to the **Snowy** cluster using the program **ssh**.

 > You can usually tell which computer you are logged into by the terminal command line: for example the terminal command line:

 > `[mike@snowy Namd_simple_example_01]$`

-> tells me I am logged into **snowy**, in the `Namd_simple_example_01` directory.
+> tells me I am logged into **Snowy**, in the `Namd_simple_example_01` directory.

 > Compared to my local terminal command line: